 Did you know that nearly 80% of marketers who utilize Facebook for lead generation see an average cost per lead of under $25?
 Not only that, but for many industries, the cost per click of Facebook ads remains well under a dollar.

 So, what does this mean for you if you’re looking to generate leads with solar Facebook ads?
 If you’re a residential solar company, then it’s likely that you’re always on the lookout for new solar marketing tips.

-I’m Jim Alamia from Invention Solar, making Facebook Ads was not only a business goal and personal goal, but it also became a “mission of mercy”.
+I’m Jim Alamia from Invention Solar, making Facebook Ads was not only a business goal and personal goal.
+But it also became a “mission of mercy”.
 After working for about 20 years prior I discovered the business of residential solar.
-I was running my LinkedIn system and messaged a college friend who set me up as a marketing consultant for a home solar company in New Jersey.
-As their Chief Marketing Officer, I brought new talented employees to the company and managed the rebranding of the company, and eventually grew the company to one of the largest residential solar companies in the Northeast.
+I was running my LinkedIn system and messaged a college friend.
+Who set me up as a marketing consultant for a home solar company in New Jersey.
+As their Chief Marketing Officer, I brought new talented employees to the company and managed the rebranding of the company.
+Eventually grew the company to one of the largest residential solar companies in the Northeast.

-One of the keys to success in solar lead generation is being able to execute marketing on all cylinders (omnichannel approach) and feed your lead and appointment data to a system that will monetize your lead generation and route calls, leads, appointments, and re-hash records to the appropriate call center team members in the company.
+One of the keys to success in solar lead generation is being able to execute marketing on all cylinders (omnichannel approach) .
+Feed your lead and appointment data to a system that will monetize your lead generation and route calls, leads, appointments.
+Consequently, Re-hash records to the appropriate call center team members in the company.

-Having 100% visibility into lead flow with marketing automation, and marketing operations is a pivotal key to your success in growing and scaling solar marketing.
+Having 100% visibility into lead flow with marketing automation.
+Marketing operations is a pivotal key to your success in growing and scaling solar marketing.

 How to Generate Leads with Solar Facebook Ads

 Before diving into your Facebook Ads campaign, it’s important to start by formulating a cohesive Facebook lead generation strategy.
 This includes:

 - Creating a detailed strategic plan with the tactics to back it up